ai-forma/forma-docs/src/how-to/observability.md

 # Observability and Monitoring

-Observability is built into every Archetypes container image.
+Observability is built into every Forma container image.
 By default, agents ship with [OpenTelemetry](https://opentelemetry.io/) instrumentation, extended with [OpenInference](https://arize-ai.github.io/openinference) standards.

 This means:
 - You can send traces, logs, and metrics to **any OTEL-compatible backend** (Grafana, Tempo, Datadog, etc.).
 - You can analyze AI-specific traces with [Phoenix Arize](https://phoenix.arize.com).
-- You can integrate Archetypes agents into your existing observability stack with no additional coding.
+- You can integrate Forma agents into your existing observability stack with no additional coding.

 ---